microsoft/promptpex/.github/instructions/implementation.instructions.md

 - The core of the framework is documented in [Test Generation](docs/src/content/docs/reference/test-generation.md).

-## Phase: Validate Test Generation
+## Phase 2: Validate Test Generation

 Once you have implemented the test generation, you should validate it on a prompt.